F O R T R E S S

 Pimp My Ride: Was MTV’s Popular Car Show Fake?

-“Yo dawg.
+How much of MTV’s Pimp My Ride was fake, and how much of it was real?
+Let’s explore.
+“Yo, dawg.
 I heard you like Pimp My Ride.
-So we put Pimp My Ride in Pimp My Ride, so that you can watch a fake car show.”
+So we put Pimp My Ride in Pimp My Ride so that you can watch a fake car show.”

 In 2004, MTV’s Pimp My Ride was basically the stuff teenager’s dreams were made of.
 It ran for six seasons and saw dozens upon dozens of cars pimped with everything from pool tables to giant LCD television sets and fish tanks.

-The show was crazy and, naturally, it was a big hit with anybody who had a need for speed.
+The show was crazy and naturally, it was a big hit with anybody who had a need for speed.
 What most people didn’t know is that most of the show was faked.
-And not just TV faked, but it mostly made up of a bunch of lies.
+And not just TV faked, but it is mostly made up of a bunch of lies.
 Or so some say.

 After a bunch of complaints arose on Reddit, Huffington Post investigated and revealed some shocking secrets about the popular car show.
 While most agreed that Xzibit was an awesome and honest host, many had not received the same treatment from the show’s producers.